Acropolis Museum – Athens

 The long history of Athens’ Acropolis Museum begins in 1863 when, 30 years after the last Turkish garrison had left Athens, the local authorities took the decision to build a small museum near the archaeological remains on the Acropolis hill.

 Thereafter, many “grandiose” museums were imagined for the Acropolis but, besides a minor extension of the existing building, none was actually built.

 Finally, in 2000, an international competition for the design of a new, ambitious, Acropolis museum was organized.
-This time, the winning proposal, by New York-based Swiss architect Bernard Tschumi in team with the local practice of Michael Photiadis, was built and the new museum opened in 2007, eventually providing Athens of a long-awaited venue dedicated to one of the most renowned archaeological sites in the world.
+This time, the winning proposal, developed by New York-based Swiss architect Bernard Tschumi together with the local architectural office of Michael Photiadis, was built and the new museum opened in 2007, eventually providing Athens of a long-awaited venue dedicated to one of the most renowned archaeological sites in the world.

 Architectural model of the Acropolis Museum in Athens; photo courtesy of Michael Photiadis Associate Architects